 Ever-Growing Internet of Things

-As the digital revolution continues, an increasing number of companies are turning to the internet of things and connected devices as IoT technologies become easier to implement.
+As the digital revolution continues, an increasing number of companies are turning to the internet of things and connected devices as IoT technologies become easier to implement and IoT infrastructure becomes easier to build.
 According to McKinsey, the number of businesses that use IoT technologies has increased from 13% in 2014 to around 25% today.

 Statistics from Statista reveal the global market for IoT end-user solutions grew to $212 billion in size by the end of 2019, with forecasts suggesting that this figure will grow to around $1.6 trillion within five years.

-Everywhere you look, from our homes to factories, hospitals, city infrastructure and a seemingly endless amount of other locations, the world is seeing the proliferation of billions of connected devices.
-With the rapid increase of devices, we increasingly need solutions to securely connect them and collect, store and analyze device data.
+Everywhere you look, from our homes to factories, hospitals, city infrastructure and a seemingly endless amount of other locations, the world is seeing a proliferation of billions of connected devices.
+With the rapid growth of IoT devices, we increasingly need solutions to securely connect them and collect, store and analyze device data.

 Enter AWS IoT.

 Amazon’s service for connecting widgets to the cloud, AWS IoT provides device software, control services and data services, enabling users to securely connect, control, manage and secure their IoT devices, gather data and take intelligent actions — even when Wi-Fi connectivity is not available.

 From multilayered security to superior AI integration, AWS IoT is built on a scalable, secure and proven cloud infrastructure, and it integrates with a myriad of other Amazon services so that users are able to build complete IoT solutions.
 Providing broad and deep functionality, spanning the edge to the cloud, AWS IoT enables users to build IoT solutions for virtually any use case across a wide range of devices.